Lemon Law Attorneys

 What exactly does the Lemon Law do?
 The simple answer:

-If you purchased or leased a new or used vehicle in California that is under a warranty and has had an ongoing problem or problems that a dealer has unsuccessfully attempted to fix over multiple repair visits, you may qualify for compensation.
+If you purchased or leased a new or used vehicle in California under warranty and have had an ongoing problem or problems that a dealer has unsuccessfully attempted to fix over multiple repair visits, you may qualify for compensation.

 The California Lemon Law applies to cars, trucks, vans, SUVs, RVs, motorcycles, some business-owned vehicles, and boats.
 It also pertains to used vehicles that are certified pre-owned.

-To be eligible for relief the vehicle must be under a manufacturer’s warranty.
-There is always some confusion over this requirement.
-Simply, cars, trucks, and the powertrain portions of motorhomes are covered by the Lemon Law if:
+The vehicle must be under a manufacturer's warranty to be eligible for relief.
+Although there is always some confusion over this requirement., cars, trucks, and the powertrain portions of motorhomes are covered by the Lemon Law if:

 - You bought or leased it.